fivetran/dbt_apple_store_source/models/docs.md

 {% docs sessions %} The number of sessions.
 Based on users who have agreed to share their data with Apple and developers. {% enddocs %}

-{% docs redownloads %} A subsequent installation of an app onto a device by an Apple ID account.
+{% docs redownloads %} The number of times your app is redownloaded.
+A redownload is a subsequent installation of an app onto a device by an Apple ID account.
 Counted when a user taps the redownload button on the App Store. {% enddocs %}

 {% docs region %} The UN Statistics region name assignment. ([Original Source](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv)) {% enddocs %}